How much does Geckos cost?

 How are my children protected from the outside elements?

 Getting outdoors is important for health and wellbeing.
 To ensure our children are safe outside, we have purpose-built pay areas that provide shelter from rain and sun.
 Dressed appropriately, children can play in puddles, build sandcastles and stomp on fallen leaves, whilst remaining protected from the elements.

 No. We are closed on all the statutory holidays.
 We do not charge for these days.

 If your child is unwell, we ask that he or she be kept at home.
 This is for the benefit of both your child and the other children at the centre.
 Please call us and let us know if your child is going to be absent and notify us if they have an infectious disease such as Chicken Pox, Hand Foot and Mouth or Conjunctivitis etc. Sick days are still charged for.

 What should I pack in my child’s bag?

-We encourage messy play at childcare, so it’s a good idea to bring a change of clothes.
+We encourage messy play at childcare, so it’s a good idea to bring a change of clothes or 2.
 In summer, all children need a sunhat.
 We provide sunscreen, but if you’d prefer to use your own, please pack that too.
 In winter, all children need a warm hat, jacket and waterproof footwear.

 How will my pre-schooler be prepared for school?